 Can Glyphosate Be Used On Organic Crops

 Organic farming certifications require that all farmers with this label cannot use glyphosate on their crops.
 This is because glyphosate has been linked to chronic illness and developmental disabilities as well as just being bad for human consumption in the long run.

-You will find even though it’s not allowed, that farmers may still use this type of pesticide to help with protecting their plants.
-It has been proven that there have been traces of this chemical in organic plants, but these still pass the standard which means they can be labelled as organic.
+You will find even though it’s not allowed, there have been traces of this chemical found in organic plants, but these still pass the standard which means they can be labelled as organic.